Citrix DaaS

 Add domain credentials

-Select Enter credentials and enter the credentials of an administrator with permission to perform account operations in the target Active Directory domain.
+Enter the credentials of an administrator who has permission to perform account operations.
+Detailed steps are as follows:

-Use the Check name option to check whether the user name is valid or unique.
-The option is useful, for example, when:
+3. Click Check name to check whether the user name is valid or unique.

 Note: